Ahmad Donyamali

+Ahmad Donyamali (احمد دنیامالی) is an Iranian politician, who currently is the Minister of Sport and Youth since August 2024.
+He was represented Bandar-e Anzali constituency in the Parliament of Iran from 2020 to 2024.

 He was formerly chairman of Ports and Maritime Organization of Iran and president of Canoeing, Rowing & Sailing Federation.

 Donyamali, along with fellow councillor Elaheh Rastgou, entered the council endorsed by the reformist list but crossed the floor to vote in favor of the conservative Mehdi Chamran.